ORCID/orcid-angular/guides/application-architecture.md

 # Application Architecture

-This application use more or less a `core, shared, features modules structure` and there are multiple articles that clearly illustrate this method for instance [Angular folder structure best practices](https://www.tektutorialshub.com/angular/angular-folder-structure-best-practices/)
+This application use more or less a `core, shared, features modules structure` and multiple articles clearly illustrate this method, for instance, [Angular folder structure best practices](https://www.tektutorialshub.com/angular/angular-folder-structure-best-practices/)

-The goal with this standard in to align the project with the following Angular style guides [feature modules](https://angular.io/guide/styleguide#feature-modules), [folder-by-feature-structure](https://angular.io/guide/styleguide#folders-by-feature-structure), [shared-feature-module](https://angular.io/guide/styleguide#shared-feature-module), and [lazy loaded folders](https://angular.io/guide/styleguide#lazy-loaded-folders).
+The goal with this standard is to align the project with the following Angular style guides [feature modules](https://angular.io/guide/styleguide#feature-modules), [folder-by-feature-structure](https://angular.io/guide/styleguide#folders-by-feature-structure), [shared-feature-module](https://angular.io/guide/styleguide#shared-feature-module), and [lazy loaded folders](https://angular.io/guide/styleguide#lazy-loaded-folders).

-With this, the following folders, modules and files are the backbone of the application:
+Expecificly the following folders, modules, and files are the backbone of the application:

 ### Core module: